dlt-science/science-notes/blogs/BOER/boer.md

 ``` -->

 ## Introduction
 The decentralized finance (DeFi) ecosystem, with its innovative models and frameworks, has introduced disruptive business models that challenge the traditional financial landscape.
 This article aims to analyze this challenge in detail, exploring how traditional players in finance can leverage the hidden and visible value within DeFi business models.
-To enhance your understanding of this topic and to provide you a better understanding of this article, I recommend reviewing the following articles “*Short Survey on Business Models of Decentralized Finance*” by Dr Jiahua Xu and Andrea Xu.
-Dr Jiahua Xu and “*DeFi vs TradFi: Valuation Using Multiples and Discounted Cash Flow*” by Teng Andrea Xu, Jiahua Xu, Kristof Lommers.
+To enhance your understanding of this topic and to provide you with a better understanding of this article, I recommend reviewing the following articles “*Short Survey on Business Models of Decentralized Finance*” by Jiahua Xu and Teng Andrea Xu and “*DeFi vs TradFi: Valuation Using Multiples and Discounted Cash Flow*” by Teng Andrea Xu, Jiahua Xu, Kristof Lommers.

 ## Business Ideas